VivekKamath10/Motioncut_Assignment3/README.md

 # Motioncut_Assignment3
 ## Assignment objective
 Create a functional and visually appealing e-commerce product page using HTML and CSS.
+## Project Description
+You are tasked with developing an e-commerce product page.
+The page should display product details such as the product image, name, description, price, and an add-to-cart button.
+The design should be user-friendly and visually attractive, ensuring a seamless shopping experience for users.

+## HTML Code
 ```
 <!DOCTYPE html>
 <html lang="en">